qoherent/ria-hub-docs/docs/content/.Installation/on-kubernetes.en-us.md

 # Installation with Helm (on Kubernetes)

-Gitea provides a Helm Chart to allow for installation on kubernetes.
+RIA Hub provides a Helm Chart to allow for installation on kubernetes.

 A non-customized install can be done with: